LAND OF THE DEAD

 Outside of the Dead series, George Romero created a series of excellent films throughout the 1970s and 80s: the suburban witchcraft film Jacks Wife/Season of the Witch/Hungry Wives (1972); The Crazies (1973), another excellent apocalyptic nightmare about a madness-inducing biospill; the fiercely original and quite brilliant deconstructed vampire film Martin (1976); the non-fantastic Knightriders (1981) about modern motorcycle knights; and the Stephen King collaboration and EC Comics homage Creepshow (1982).
 Alas, after Day of the Dead, George Romeros films seemed to decline.
 He went on to make the likes of Monkey Shines (1988), Two Evil Eyes (1990), The Dark Half (1993) and Bruiser (2000).
 Most of these are mediocre films and none were particularly successful.
 In these, one can see that George Romeros fierce social apocalypses of the 1970s have become replaced by shrill caricatures most of these films seem like revenge fantasies wherein Romero keeps setting up one-dimensional characters to deserve nasty fates.

 As two decades dragged on after the release of Day of the Dead, it seemed that George Romero had lost the desire to ever return to his zombies.
 That was until the sudden renewed interest in Romeros zombie films that came in the 00s.
-Suddenly all at once there was a spate of revivals the plot of Day of the Dead was substantially borrowed by 28 Days Later (2002); both Resident Evil (2002) and House of the Dead (2003) acknowledged a strong debt of inspiration to Romeros films; Dawn of the Dead was remade as Dawn of the Dead (2004); Night of the Living Dead was remade as Night of the Living Dead 3D (2006); Day of the Dead was remade as Day of the Dead (2008); there was the witty and affectionate British spoof Shaun of the Dead (2004); while Return of the Living Dead (1985), a distaff offshoot of the original Night through a complicated copyright arrangement, spawned no less than two additional sequels, Return of the Living Dead: Necropolis (2005) and Return of the Living Dead: Rave to the Grave (2005); and there have been other loosely connected efforts such as Day of the Dead 2: Contagium (2005), Night of the Living Dead: Resurrection (2012), Night of the Living Dead: Contagion (2015), Night of the Living Dead: : Darkest Dawn (2015) and Night of the Living Dead: Genesis (2015), even Night of the Living Dead Reanimated (2009), not to mention several dozen low-budget imitators.
+Suddenly all at once there was a spate of revivals the plot of Day of the Dead was substantially borrowed by 28 Days Later (2002); both Resident Evil (2002) and House of the Dead (2003) acknowledged a strong debt of inspiration to Romeros films; Dawn of the Dead was remade as Dawn of the Dead (2004); Night of the Living Dead was remade as Night of the Living Dead 3D (2006); Day of the Dead was remade as Day of the Dead (2008); there was the witty and affectionate British spoof Shaun of the Dead (2004); while Return of the Living Dead (1985), a distaff offshoot of the original Night through a complicated copyright arrangement, spawned no less than two additional sequels, Return of the Living Dead: Necropolis (2005) and Return of the Living Dead: Rave to the Grave (2005); and there have been other loosely connected efforts such as Day of the Dead 2: Contagium (2005), Night of the Living Dead: Resurrection (2012), Night of the Living Dead: Contagion (2015), Night of the Living Dead: Darkest Dawn (2015), Night of the Living Dead: Genesis (2016) and Night of the Living Dead: Rebirth (2017), even Night of the Living Dead Reanimated (2009), not to mention several dozen low-budget imitators.
 Somewhere amidst this, interest gravitated back toward George Romero and he was granted the budget to go and shoot his fourth Dead film.
 It is sad that Romero had to wait for imitations of his own originals before he had the opportunity to complete his vision but it is good to see him regaining his stride.
 Romero would also subsequently go onto make Diary of the Dead (2007), this time inventively revisiting his zombies by way of a mockumentary, which he followed with a sequel Survival of the Dead (2009).

 With Land of the Dead, George Romero again returns to his apocalyptic social metaphors.
 In Night of the Living Dead, we saw the survivors cowered in a farmhouse fighting off the dead outside their door and there was the overwhelming sense that the ordinary world had turned upside down, while the bleakly sardonic final scene echoed with the murders of Civil Rights workers in Mississippi and students at Kent State.
 When it came to Dawn of the Dead, the locale had moved to a shopping mall and the film was a satiric attack on consumerism the zombies driven by material instinct, the survivors fighting for goods that no longer had meaning.
 By the time of Day of the Dead, we get the glimmer that some of the zombies original instincts are starting to show through, while humanity seemed buried in a vast bunker and had lost all purpose as the dead massed outside.